gregology/gregology.github.io/reference/gazillion.md

 ### Etymology of Gaz

-Gazzen, from Latin `earthly edge`, or end of the earth, abbreviated to gaz (literally 28810 ancient Greek miles, been one full revolution of the globe).
-Therefore a Gazillion has (28810 x 3) zeros and a Gazillion is...
+Gazzen, from Latin `earthly edge`, or end of the earth, abbreviated to gaz (literally 28,819 ancient Greek miles [1](http://units.wikia.com/wiki/Mile_(Attic_Greek))[2](https://en.wikipedia.org/wiki/Earth), been one full revolution of the globe).
+Therefore a Gazillion has (28819 x 3) zeros and a Gazillion is...

 1 {% include gazillion_zeros.html %}